Maintain what you have built

 Application

-- Monitor application errors, warnings, 404 errors, etc.
+- Monitor application errors, warnings, 404 errors, and other issues.

 - You can use a reporting service such as SQL Server Reporting Services to monitor entries in the CMS_EventLog table and send alerts when too many errors appear.